laravel/docs/notifications.md

 <a name="determining-delivery-channels"></a>
 ### Determining Delivery Channels

 Every notification class has a `via` method that determines on which channels the notification will be delivered.
-Out of the box, notifications may be sent on the `mail`, `nexmo`, `slack`, and `database` channels.
+Out of the box, notifications may be sent on the `mail`, `nexmo`, `slack`, `database`, and `broadcast` channels.

 The `via` method receives a `$notifiable` instance, which will be an instance of the class to which the notification is sent.
 You may use `$notifiable` to determine which channels the notification should be delivered on (though this is not always necessary):